sebacarrasco93/laravel-simple-sitemap/README.md

 Easy Peasy!

-Now, you can create a index sitemap
+Optionally, you can create a index sitemap with your sitemap collections

 ```php
 $routes = [